sampsyo/home/_drafts/autoreduction.md

 ## TK new section for walkthrough?

-TK reorganize around the "tricks"?
+TK reorganize around the sequence of "tricks"?

 In essence, an interestingnes test is a script that automates the commands we ran repetitively (with the "up arrow" at the shell prompt) during